Killing (Super)Algebras Associated to Connections on Spinors: Introduction

-Although, as mentioned above, there are conventional choices of ``squaring'' maps (we use this term even where the pairing of spinors into vectors is skew-symmetric) in Lorentzian or Riemannian signature, in any signature there may be many choices of such maps which may be either symmetric or skew-symmetric -- these choices were classified in \cite{Alekseevsky1997}.
-With any such choice, it is natural to consider whether one might be able to define a notion of Killing algebra or superalgebra on a spin manifold using some special type of spinor.
-Our first goal in this work will be to investigate this question.
-We consider equations of the form
+Although, as mentioned above, there are conventional choices of Dirac current in Lorentzian or Riemannian signature, in any signature there may be many choices of such maps which may be either symmetric or skew-symmetric -- these choices were classified in~\cite{Alekseevsky1997}.
+With any such choice, it is natural to consider whether one might be able to define a notion of Killing algebra or superalgebra on a spin manifold using some special type of spinor, and to ask what structure such algebras might have and what they can tell us about the geometry.
+Our goal in this work will be to investigate these questions by considering equations of the form $\nabla_X \epsilon = \beta(X) \epsilon $ where $\beta$ is a one-form with values in endomorphisms of the spinor bundle, $\epsilon$ is a section of the spinor bundle and $X$ is an arbitrary vector field.
+All types of Killing spinors discussed above are solutions to such an equation.
+If we define a connection on spinors by $D=\nabla-\beta$, then solutions to this equation are precisely those spinor sections which are parallel with respect to $D$;\footnote{Spinors of this type have been referred to as \emph{generalised Killing spinors} \cite{Cortes2021,Lazaroiu2016}, but the term \emph{differential spinors} is used in more recent work in this direction \cite{Shahbazi2024_2,Shahbazi2024_1} in order to avoid confusion with the use of that term, e.g., in \cite{Bar2005,Moroianu2014}.} we will find that the existence of a Killing (super)algebra imposes conditions on the connection $D$.
+The question of associating such an algebra to an \textit{a priori} unspecified connection on spinors was briefly considered in the standard Lorentzian context \cite{Hustler2016}, but our approach will be more systematic: we allow for arbitrary dimension, signature, $N$-extension of spinors and choice of Dirac current (including its symmetry); moreover, we consider more carefully the global geometric structures required and present the conditions on $D$ in a different manner.
+We will also go much further in our analysis of the general structure of these algebras.